exadel-inc/CompreFace/README.md

 # Overview

-CompreFace is a free and open-source face detection and recognition GitHub project.
+Exadel CompreFace is a free and open-source face recognition GitHub project.
 Essentially, it is a docker-based application that can be used as a standalone server or deployed in the cloud.
 You don’t need prior machine learning skills to set up and use CompreFace.

-CompreFace provides REST API for face recognition, face verification, face detection, face mask detection, landmark detection, age, and gender recognition.
+The system provides REST API for face recognition, face verification, face detection, landmark detection, age, and gender recognition.
 The solution also features a role management system that allows you to easily control who has access to your Face Recognition Services.

 CompreFace is delivered as a docker-compose config and supports different models that work on CPU and GPU.
 Our solution is based on state-of-the-art methods and libraries like FaceNet and InsightFace.

 # Screenshots
 <p align="center">